+Chapter 1

 INTRODUCTION

 Infrared (IR) and visible image fusion is an important technique in multi-sensor information fusion applications.
 Since IR sensors are able to capture thermal information in a scene that is not directly seen by human eyes, they can more clearly detect some objects in low-light, occlusion and adverse weather conditions.
 Visible imagery normally provides more details of the scene in the visible spectrum, and also presents more natural intensities and contrasts that are consistent with human visual perception.
 Integrating IR and visible information into a fused image allows us to construct a more complete and accurate description of the scene.
 However, due to heat emissions and differing spectral sensitivities, the relative luminance response in the IR spectrum is quite inconsistent with that in the visible spectrum, which makes the IR imagery hard to be interpreted.
 As a result, the fusion result of IR and visible imageries may also be visually unpleasing for human observers.
 Therefore, besides determining the best way to take full advantage of all information of the two source images in the fusion process, a more significant task should be to make the fused image easy to be interpreted, and thus can lead to better situation awareness.

-In this paper, we present a novel multi-scale fusion method based on a hybrid MSD transform (hybrid-MSD) to achieve better fusion results for human visual perception.
+In this work, a novel multi-scale fusion method based on a hybrid MSD transform (hybrid-MSD) to achieve better fusion results for human visual perception is presented.
 Unlike the previous MSD trans-forms that attempt to capture more directional information with comparatively more complex filters, the hybrid-MSD decomposes the source image into texture details and edge features at multiple scales by jointly using multi-scale Gaussian and bilateral filters.
 In a perceptual evaluation of different image fusion schemes, To indicate that the IR imagery serves best for target detection and recognition, whereas the visible imagery contributes most to global scene awareness.
 Our method manages to employ the hybrid-MSD as well as a novel asymmetrical multi-scale fusion scheme to inject the important IR spectral features into the visible image, while preserving (or properly enhancing) important perceptual cues of the background scenery and details captured from the visible spectrum.
 Thus, it would lead to perceptually better fusion results for human interpretation.

 Image Registration: